marthatl/jetbalancer_bachelor/README.md

 The project included designing a robot that would balance on two wheels.
 In order to do this we added an IMU.
 We would also need to create a program that served as our PID-controller.
 The code was written in Jupyter Notebook.
+All on the same environment as the set up for the JetBot is on.